 I realise I am not talking about the majority of school children here, but I care about the minority, even one child leaving school believing deep in their soul that they are worthless is one child too many.
 No-one is worthless, every child has strengths, but if you can’t read or write in school you quickly sink.

 ‘Children are made readers in the laps of their parents’ – Emilie Buchwald

 That wasn’t going to happen to my children, not if I could help it.
-I wanted their early years to be filled with love, laughter, endless play, creativity, imagination and yes, books.
+I wanted their early years to be filled with love, laughter, endless play, nature, creativity, imagination and yes, books.
 I felt strongly, there was a different (and better) way to enter the magical world of books and so we didn’t send them to school.
 Instead I read to them from babyhood and as they grew into toddlers we visited the library every week with armfuls of books and read on the sofa, cuddled up for hours on end.